 NTUC Income is a brand that needs no introduction in Singapore.
-Naturally, it has the lion’s share of the market – our car insurance team estimates that close to 1 out of 4 drivers here are insured with NTUC.
+Naturally, it has the lion’s share of the market – MoneySmart estimates that close to 1 out of 4 drivers have NTUC car insurance.
 Let’s take a look at its key selling points and what car insurance options it has to offer.

 NTUC car insurance plans at a glance

-NTUC main car insurance product is comprehensive car insurance, called Drivo.
-It comes in 3 flavours – Classic, Premium and Prestige.
+The main NTUC car insurance product is comprehensive car insurance, called Drivo, and it comes in 3 flavours – Classic, Premium and Prestige.

 |NTUC car insurance coverage